$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 A cardboard box can help contain the litter with very little extra effort and no cost.

 Wait a minute!
-I may have to order something online to get another brown box – just kidding!
+I may have to order something online to get another cardboard box – just kidding!

-This is a handy tip that doesn’t involve buying a new litter box or anything else.
+This is a handy tip that doesn’t involve buying a new litter box or anything else and it works brilliantly well.

 You will need to source the right size cardboard box.
 We know how much cats like boxes so it will work like a charm.